Chaos-Tech-Corp/Input-Field-Lookup/README.md

 ### Notes & Considerations

 The variable `selectedName` uses the first value in the `returnFields` parameter.
 If none is defined it will return the `Name` field of the Object.

+When adding new record from the menu option `+ New _objectname_`, it won't navigate away, instead it selects the recently created record.